 One of the joys of being an artist is having the freedom to follow my passion, constantly challenging myself.
 With every painting I try to push myself to another level, reaching beyond my comfort zone in order to grow artistically.
-I look at the artistry of painting as an evolutionary process, through hard work, trial and error, and continual education I believe an expertise can be achieved.
+I look at the artistry of painting as an evolutionary process developed through hard work, trial and error, and continual education.

 I consider myself a Creative Realist, using touches of Impressionism to go beyond representation.
 Achieving a painterly work is a high priority.
 I try to approach each new work with fresh eyes, allowing myself moments of spontaneity in the painting process and appreciating it when the paint surprises me.